CamilaBodack/regex/REGEXResources.md

 Material created for quick consultation of regex that I created and use frequently.

-Regexes were used mainly in conjunction with JavaScript and Java languages.
+Regexes were used mainly with JavaScript and Java.

 Javascript: